CoEDL/ILR/docs/_pages/head_setup.md

 ﻿---
-title: "Router Setup"
+title: "Head tablet Setup"
-permalink: /router_setup/
+permalink: /head_setup/
-excerpt: "How to quickly install and setup the router for use in the Indigenous Language Robots project."
+excerpt: "How to quickly install and setup the head tablet for use in the Indigenous Language Robots project."

 toc: true